Northamptonshire Police: History

 Upon creation, Northamptonshire Constabulary initially started with seven superintendents and 35 police constables, who worked in a primitive shift system and were paid 12 shillings a week.

 In 1930, Northamptonshire Constabulary rolled-out their first motorised vehicles for law enforcement use.
 The inventory included two cars and four motorcycles for police officer use.
 The vehicles were stationed throughout the county, with one car based in Daventry and the other in Kettering.
 The motorcycles were stationed in Northampton, Wellingborough, Oundle and Towcester.

 The Northamptonshire Constabulary merged with the borough police forces within Northamptonshire on 1 April 1966 to form Northampton and County Constabulary with an estimated 442 officers and actual strength of 387.

-The force was renamed the Northamptonshire Police on 1 January 1975.
+The force was renamed the Northamptonshire Police in 1975.

 Chief constables

 The chief constable is the most senior officer within Northamptonshire Police and holds command of the force.
 The chief constable is accountable to the police and crime commissioner, who appoints chief constables and may dismiss them.